What Causes the Breakdown of your Brake Pads?

 This one’s easy enough.
 Newer cars do all the hard work for you in letting you know when to check your brakes.
 So when the indicator light pops on, give them a look, and replace if necessary.

-What Causes your wiper blades to wear?
 In simple terms, your wiper blades become damaged for a number of reasons.
 You get the basic wear and tear from all the water, ice, and even dirt that they scrape off your windshield.
 Plus, you’ve got car wax, exhaust fumes, and even the blazing sun to create cracks within the rubber.
 So put all that together, and it’s no wonder you need to change out your wiper blades!

 What Are the Signs It’s Time to Replace Your Wiper Blades?